Theresa May to tell Republicans US, UK can lead the world

 - Prime Minister will meet with President Donald Trump on Friday

-London (CNN)British Prime Minister Theresa May will tell Republican lawmakers that the US and UK can lead the world, as her country readies to pull out of the European Union and seek closer ties with the world's top economy.
+London (CNN)British Prime Minister Theresa May will tell Republicans that the US and UK can lead the world, as she seeks to rekindle the partnership between the two countries in the face of a more isolationist stance taken by President Donald Trump.

-May will travel to Philadelphia Thursday to become the first serving head of state from outside the US to speak at the annual congressional Republican retreat.
-On Friday, she will become the first foreign leader to meet the newly inaugurated President Donald Trump face to face.
+May, who begins a two-day visit to the US on Thursday during which she will become the first foreign leader to meet Trump since his inauguration, will praise the President's attempts to "renew" America.

-May's aim will be to leave a lasting impression on lawmakers who have gathered to map out the party's vision for the year, but her task will not be an easy one.
+As the UK prepares to leave the European Union, May is keen to strengthen ties with the world's top economy.
+But while Trump has expressed his openness to a new trade deal with the UK, he has indicated a desire to prioritize American jobs with his "America First" agenda.

-President Trump has signed a flurry of executive orders to cement his "America first" platform.
+May will travel to Philadelphia Thursday to become the first serving foreign leader from outside the US to speak at the annual congressional Republican retreat.
+She will meet Trump at the retreat, and he will then host her at the White House on Friday.

-May will say that as Britain exits the EU -- after the British people voted to do so in a referendum last year -- the country will have "the opportunity to reassert our belief in a confident, sovereign and global Britain, ready to build relationships with old friends and new allies alike."
+According to remarks released by UK officials in advance, May will say that as Britain exits the EU it will have "the opportunity to reassert our belief in a confident, sovereign and global Britain, ready to build relationships with old friends and new allies alike."

 "So as we rediscover our confidence together -- as you renew your nation just as we renew ours -- we have the opportunity -- indeed the responsibility -- to renew the special relationship for this new age.
-We have the opportunity to lead, together, again," May will say, according to a government statement sent to CNN.
+We have the opportunity to lead, together, again," May will say.

 She is expected to tell lawmakers that the US and UK together "made the modern world."